h1gg1baby/Epoch-OriginsMod-Server-Package-2.0/README.md

 ## Epoch 1.0.7.1 & Origins Mod 1.8.3 (Taviana 3.0)

 - Tested with infiStar Admin Panel.
-- Without Bettleye-Filters.
+- Without BattlEye filter.
+Edit BattlEye?
+No way!

-- use only Whitelist or Server with Password. :-)
+- My Server are only with Whitelist or Password. :-)

 Have FUN!